craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 When you deal Damage with this Weapon, you apply one stack of the 'Bleeding' [[Condition]].

 #### Dense
-When you deal Damage with this Weapon, if you deal an amount of damage that is greater than your target's Fortitude, you apply one stack of the Dazed [[Condition]].
+When you deal Damage with this Weapon, you apply one stack of the 'Dazed' [[Condition]].

 # Example Weapons
 ## Historical Examples